Westlands Solar Park to Start Environmental Review | KCET

 And building out Westlands Solar could reasonably be criticized as a diversion from a more decentralized approach.
 Building 2.4 gigawatts of rooftop and urban solar would require far fewer transmission upgrades.
 It would certainly benefit more people than will any proceeds from Westlands Solar, which will essentially go into the pockets of an agency that's served as a San Joaquin Valley oligarchy for generations.

 But it's still a welcome change for those of us who've long advocated putting solar on disturbed lands.
-It's hard to wind land more disturbed than Kings County's worn out cotton fields.
+It's hard to find land more disturbed than Kings County's worn out cotton fields.